Marketing is Not Adoption Counseling: Keep ‘Em Separate, Save More Lives

 Instead we sent Dalton to a foster home for a few days, so we could learn more about him.
 His foster mom shared a quick story about something he did while at their house.

-For more information on writing descriptions that create connection and draw in adopters, check out Animal Farm Foundation’s E-Book about marketing and advertising.
+For more information on writing descriptions that create connection and draw in adopters, check out Animal Farm Foundation’s marketing best practices.

 DON’T focus on restrictions.
 Restrictions are articulated either as a directive statement, as in “no kids” or as a passive statement such as, “would do best in a home with no kids.”
 A restriction like this means different things to different people.
 It leaves a lot of room for people to imagine why you’ve included it in your marketing.